Thrift Savings Plan (TSP)

 To be eligible to make spillover contributions, the following conditions must apply:

-• The employee must be making regular contributions to a civilian or uniformed services TSP account (or both) and/or an equivalent employer plan (401(k) 403(b), or 408 plan) that equals the maximum allowed by IRS.
+- The employee must be making regular contributions to a civilian or uniformed services TSP account (or both) and/or an equivalent employer plan (401(k), 403(b), or 408 plan) that equals the maximum allowed by the IRS.

 Eligible employees may contribute up to the annual maximum dollar amount allowed by the IRS elective deferral limit.